Goldtail (Allocnemis leucosticta)

 Habitat

-This is a shade-loving species of forested or well wooded streams and rivers.
+The Goldtail is a shade-loving species of forested or well-wooded streams and rivers.
 It prefers streams that have clear, shallow water.
-This is mostly a species of mid to high altitude areas, but occurs at sea level in some places in KwaZulu-Natal and the Southern Cape.
+The Goldtail mostly inhabits mid to high altitude areas, but occurs at sea level in some places in KwaZulu-Natal and the Southern Cape.
 Allocnemis leucosticta is occasionally found at more open streams surrounded by grass and bushes, particularly in fynbos and montane grassland habitats.

 Behaviour

 The males are rather noticeable as they sit in exposed positions over the stream in dappled sunlight.
-Their white pterostigmas and yellowish wings are conspicuous in flight.
-The females are often found near the males but are less numerous and not as obvious.
-Allocnemis leucosticta almost always perch on twigs, stems or vegetation over or close to the water.
+The Goldtail’s white pterostigmas and yellowish wings are conspicuous in flight, even in poor light conditions.
+The females are often found near the males, but are less numerous and not as conspicuous.
+Allocnemis leucosticta almost always perches on twigs, stems, or vegetation over or close to the water.

 Status and Conservation